cloudposse/atmos/website/docs/core-concepts/components/components.md

         nodes: 10
 ```

 ## Types of Components

+The type of a component is expressed in the `metadata.type` parameter of a given component configuration.

+There are two types of components:
+- `real` - is a ["concrete"](https://en.wikipedia.org/wiki/Concrete_class) component instance
+- `abstract` - a component configuration, which cannot be instantiated directly.
+The concept is borrowed from ["abstract base classes"](https://en.wikipedia.org/wiki/Abstract_type) of Object Oriented Programming.

+## Flavors of Components
 Atmos natively supports two types of components, but the convention can be extended to anything (e.g. `docker`, `packer`, `ansible`, etc.)

 1.  **Terraform:** These are stand-alone "root modules" that implement some piece of your infrastructure.
 For example, typical components might be an EKS cluster, RDS cluster, EFS filesystem, S3 bucket, DynamoDB table, etc. You can find the [full library of SweetOps Terraform components on GitHub](https://github.com/cloudposse/terraform-aws-components "https://github.com/cloudposse/terraform-aws-components").
 By convention, we store components in the `components/terraform/` directory within the infrastructure repository.